api3dao/api-integrations/frontend/README.md

 Thus deployment page contains the following sections:

-- Pusher mnemonic
+- Airnode feed mnemonic
 - OIS details
 - Deployment details

-#### Pusher mnemonic
+#### Airnode feed mnemonic

-This section contains the mnemonic of the pusher account.
+This section contains the mnemonic of the Airnode feed account.
 This mnemonic is used to sign the transactions.

 #### OIS details